20598 - FINANCE WITH BIG DATA

 - Select adequate technologies, data sources and machine learning models to support a particular FinTech business idea.

-- Develop financial applications based on trusted or trustless blockchains.
+- Develop financial applications with trustless blockchains.

 - Face-to-face lectures